Corporate Equality Index: 2009 Statements from Employers that Rated 100 Percent

 “We are pleased to see an impressive surge in the number of law firms committed to fostering a diverse and inclusive work environment for GLBT attorneys and other employees.
 Kirkland is proud to be a leader in our profession in this respect and to remain at the forefront, both in policy and practice, of firms dedicated to developing and advancing GLBT workplace equality.”

-Bruce Pfau, Vice Chair, Human Resources, KPMG LLP
+Bruce Pfau, vice chair, Human Resources, KPMG LLP

 “KPMG LLP is honored that the Human Rights Campaign continues to recognize our commitment to creating a diverse and inclusive workplace.
-KPMG LLP is extremely proud to have been named one of HRC’s Best Places to Work and Best Companies for the fourth consecutive year, and we appreciate the HRC’s continued support of our efforts to foster an environment that values lesbian, gay, bisexual, and transgender (LGBT) equality.”
+KPMG LLP extremely proud to have been named one of HRC’s Best Places to Work and Best Companies for the fourth consecutive year, and we appreciate the HRC’s continued support of our efforts to foster an environment that values lesbian, gay, bisexual, and transgender (LGBT) equality.”